denim-squad/jean-around-the-world/README.md

 Jean Around the World
 ===
 #### TL;DR
 *Jean Around the World* is a web app that allows users to plan an adventure anywhere in the world.
-Select a location anywhere on the map, and we will provide an itinerary for you based on your preferences!
+Select a location on the map, and we will provide an itinerary for you based on your preferences!

 ***